razvanbackpack/CptBackpack/README.md

  ## Hi, I’m @CptBackpack!
 **About me**

-I've got a degree in software engineering and, at the moment, I'm working as a full-stack web developer for an ambitious start-up.
+I've got a degree in software engineering and, at the moment, I'm working as a full-stack web developer.
 My objective, for the future, is to learn game development and start my own indie game development studio.

 **Where can you find me?**